jijovaliyaveettil/jijovaliyaveettil/README.md

 - 👋 Hi, I’m @jijovaliyaveettil
-- 👀 I’m interested in Web Development and Data Science
+- 👀 I’m interested in Web Development and Machine Learning
-- 🌱 I’m currently learning Java Script, HTML and CSS
+- 🌱 I’m currently learning Python, Java Script, HTML and CSS
 - 💞️ I’m looking to collaborate on Any projects that need help
 - 📫 How to reach me v.francisjijo@gmail.com